 - Allows you to add your logo, photos and details about your business

 - Engage with the local community with posts and business updates

 - Add Google Analytics to track user traffic, page views and more

-Before you claim your local business listing, if you do not already, you will need to Create a Google Account.
-One thing I highly suggest you do first, is read the Google My Business Guidelines to make sure you business is listed correctly and that you follow their guidelines correctly.
+Before you get started, you will need to Create a Google account if you do not have one.
+One thing I highly suggest you do first, is read the Google My Business Guidelines to make sure you business is listed correctly and that you follow their guidelines.

 The first step is to find your business listing, if you are an established business chances are your business will show up.
 Head over to the Google My Business sign up page to get started.
 After clicking Start Now, you will go to the set up page to enter your business name.